Discover profitable sustainability

 Let’s talk business

-100% biodegradability and compostability, full non-toxicity (even when ingested or incinerated), flame retardancy, high chemical and heat resistance, a bio-plastic who’s feedstock does not compete with food production, at such low-cost that it can compete economically with conventional oil-based plastics.
+A strong and safe bio-material with 100% biodegradability and compostability, full non-toxicity (even when ingested or incinerated), flame retardancy, high chemical and heat resistance, it’s feedstock does not compete with food production, it’s low-cost and can compete economically with conventional oil-based plastics.

-Non-degradable petroleum-based plastics and any other bio-plastic, currently available, are generally much more expensive than their petroleum-based plastic counterparts.
+Non-degradable petroleum-based plastics and any other bio-materials or bio-plastics currently available are generally much more expensive than their petroleum-based plastic counterparts.
 This is due to the often high feedstock costs and/or costly (high-tech) production processes.

-Plantics’ mission is to develop and market its proprietary bio-polymer.
-Plantics offers a unique product; the first thermoset bio-plastic that’s fully biodegradable, compostable and 100% bio-based.
-Importantly, due to its low-cost it can compete economically with conventional petroleum-based plastics.
-Thereby, delivering an environmentally sustainable alternative without the need for our customers to pay a “Green-premium” as often required for other bio-plastic.
+Together with strong market partners we develop and commercialize applications of our bio-material.
+The material is a polymer, the first thermoset bio-material that is fully biodegradable, compostable and 100% bio-based.
+Additionally it is strong, safe and has a natural look and feel.
+Due to its low-cost it can compete economically with conventional petroleum-based plastics.
+Thereby, delivering an environmentally sustainable alternative without the need for our customers to pay a “Green-premium” as often required for other bio-materials.

-Plantics aims to become a bio-polymer supplier.
-Plantics supplies its bio-plastic in various forms like foam or granules.
+Plantics supplies its bio-materials in various forms like foam or granules.
 Granules are typically used by plastic converters who turn raw material into final products (i.e. via transfer molding, injection molding).
-Plantics’ launching product is horticulture packaging.
-Plantics horticulture packaging is both bio-based and biodegradable, and is a replacement for the currently used petroleum-based packaging used in horticulture.
+Plantics’ launching product is a plant pot.
+These plant pots are both bio-based and biodegradable, and are a replacement for the currently used petroleum-based pots used in horticulture.

-Bio-plastics’ share of the packaging sector is expected to grow from 0.2% in 2013 to 2.4% by 2023.
-Driven by both bio renewability and biodegradability trends, the demand for bio-plastics in packaging is expected to grow to about 9.45 million tpa by 2023.
+Bio-materials’ share of the packaging sector is expected to grow from 0.2% in 2013 to 2.4% by 2023.
+Driven by both bio renewability and biodegradability trends, the demand for bio-materials in packaging is expected to grow to about 9.45 million tpa by 2023.

 Prof. dr. Gadi Rothenberg